 Institutional Review Board Submissions

-Please submit all IRB application packets directly to the OHR.
-Electronic submissions via email will be accepted only if the required signatures have been obtained.
-All new submission forms MUST include the signatures of the Principal Investigator (PI) AND the Department Chair.
-Upon receipt of a complete application, your study will be registered in our database, assigned to an IRB Analyst for review, and assigned an IRB number.
-The IRB Analyst will be in touch with you to communicate any issues that may need to be addressed.
+Please initiate and submit all IRB applications via GW iRIS.
+All new submission forms will be routed for approval by the principal investigator (PI) AND the department chair.
+When all approvals have been completed and all required components have been completed, your study will be registered in our database, assigned to an IRB analyst for review, and assigned an IRB number.
+The IRB analyst will be in touch with you to communicate any issues that may need to be addressed.

-In accordance with GW's Faculty Handbook, all PIs must be full-time, regular faculty members.
-The following CAN serve as PI: Full, Associate, or Assistant Professors; Research Scientists and Research Professors.
-The following CANNOT serve as PI: Students (graduate or undergraduate), Residents, Fellows, Lecturers, or Adjunct Professors.
+All PIs must be full-time, regular faculty members.
+Individuals in the following roles CAN serve as PI: full, associate, or assistant professors; research scientists and research professors.
+Individuals in the following roles CANNOT serve as PI: students (graduate or undergraduate), residents, fellows, lecturers, or adjunct professors.
 PI exceptions are permitted on a case-by-case basis; a PI Eligibility Exception Form must be completed and submitted to the OHR for review.
-Contact the OHR for additional information.
+Contact OHR for additional information.

-Please note, some Schools and Departments have adopted their own policies and practices involving the submission of an IRB application.
-Please check with your PI and/or Department's Administrative office prior to submitting to our office to ensure you are within their guidelines.
-(SPHHS)
+Please note, some schools and departments have adopted their own policies and practices involving the submission of an IRB application.
+Please check with your PI and/or department's administrative office prior to submitting to our office to ensure you are within their guidelines.
+(Milken Institute SPH)